 For all media, advertising and feature inquiries email firstname.lastname@example.org

 Here at Honeymoon Backpackers we honour transparency!
-Included are some affiliate links within this article, so if you book your accommodation we will earn a tiny commission at no extra cost to you.
+Included are some affiliate links within this article, so if you book anything through our links we will earn a tiny commission at no extra cost to you.
 We strive to give our readers the best recommendations based on value for money and romantic qualities.
 Your support helps keep our site running, so help us help you!